Jwan622/checkpoint_rails_worst_app/README.md

 Complete this tutorial first:
 [Jumpstart Lab Tutorial on Querying](http://tutorials.jumpstartlab.com/topics/performance/queries.html)

-# Requirements for this checkpoint
+# Things we will do today!
-* add an index to the correct columns
+* Add an index to the correct columns
-* implement eager loading vs lazy loading on the right pages.
+* Implement eager loading vs lazy loading on the right pages.
-* replace Ruby lookups with ActiveRecord methods.
+* Replace Ruby lookups with ActiveRecord methods.
-* fix html_safe issue.
+* Fix html_safe issue.
-* page cache or fragment cache the root page.
+* Page cache or fragment cache the root page.
-* No need for testing, but you need to get the time down to a reasonable time for both pages.
-* The root page needs to implement includes, pagination, and fragment caching.
+* The root page needs to implement eager loading, pagination, and fragment caching.

 ##### Index some columns.
 But what should we index?

 [great explanation of how to index columns and when](http://tutorials.jumpstartlab.com/topics/performance/queries.html#indices)

-Our non-performant app has many opportunities to index.
-Just look at our associations.
-There are many foreign keys in our database...
+Our non-performant app has a few columns where indexing would give us a clear performance benefit.
+How do we know this?
+Well, the associations between articles and authors, and authors and comments implies that lookups will occur in our application between articles and authors, and authors and comments.
+Those lookups will rely on the author_id and comment_id columns which are the foreign keys.
+Let's think about indexing those foreign keys.

 ```ruby
 class Article < ActiveRecord::Base